 Exchange students must be nominated by their home universities by 15th October for the following summer semester, and by 15th May for the following winter semester.

 They must then apply to us by 30th October and by 30th May respectively.
-Please note that we only accept application by email.
+Please note that we only accept applications submitted through our online application system.

 For more information, see application procedure for exchange students.

 The deadlines for applications for degree seeking students can be found on the website of the Registrar’s Office (Studierendensekretariat).